pawamoy/archan/README.rst

 You can reuse the same providers and checkers in different analyzers, they will be instantiated as different objects and won't interfere between each other.

-An an example, see `Archan's own configuration file`_.
+As an example, see `Archan's own configuration file`_.

 .. _`Archan's own configuration file`: https://github.com/Pawamoy/archan/blob/master/config/archan.yml